younsookim365/logistics-manager/README.md

 # Logistics Manager
-Java application designed to streamline the delivery planning process.

-## Overview
 This application enables users to choose a destination town for sending a package, pick a weight category, and select an appropriate courier service to manage the delivery.

 ## Features